Add to your Claude Code skills

 Strategies are evaluated through scenario execution, staged validation, and gating.
 Weak changes are rolled back.
 Successful changes accumulate as reusable knowledge that future runs (and future agents) inherit automatically.

-Autocontext can sit alongside your live application and record what your agents do, then turn that into training data.
+autocontext can sit alongside your live application and record what your agents do, then turn that into training data.
 Wrap your existing Anthropic or OpenAI client once:

 from anthropic import Anthropic